SFTtech/nyan/doc/nyan.md

     * keep only those keys: `&= {k, k, ..}`, `&= {k: v, ..}`
   * `nyan::Object` reference:
     * `=` set the reference to some other `nyan::Object`
+    * This reference must not be non-abstract (i.e. all members have a value defined)

 ### Namespaces, imports and forward declarations